Rear-End Collisions, Injuries, and What to Do Next

 - Assess the scene.
 Take pictures.
 Exchange information.
 Stay calm.
 Don’t speculate about what happened or how you feel.
 You may not know all the facts about the crash, and you may not know how you feel until well after the adrenaline wears off.
 Answer the responding officer’s questions.

-- Keep track of how you feel over the coming days.
+- Assess how you feel over the coming days.
 If you feel any pain or discomfort, you should consult with your doctor as soon as possible, and explain your situation.

-Turn to the Car Accident Attorneys at the Law Offices of James Scott Farrin
+Turn to the Rear-End Car Accident Attorneys at the Law Offices of James Scott Farrin

-We’ve seen our share of rear-end collision victims and injuries.
-We know the law, and we know what you’re facing.
-Let us help you.
-Our team of attorneys can shoulder the burden of your case so you can focus on your health and family.
-For a free case evaluation, call us at 1-866-900-7078, contact us online, chat or text with us right now.
+Let us shoulder the burden of your case so you can focus on your health and family.
+For a free, no-obligation case evaluation, call us at 1-866-900-7078, contact us online, or chat with us right now.
 Tell them you mean business!